kevinheyvaert/RF24Network/README.md

 Our assigment was making a LEACH BASED clusternetwork with Arduino's and nRF24 modules.
 We have based our project on a project of Maniacbug on Github.

+###Progress
+- made a StaticClusterNetwork.ino : combined helloworld_rx and helloworld_tx with static addressing

 ##Source